Hooking up speakers without a crossover can be a little challenging, especially if you are a beginner.

-With this guide, you will find it more enriching and cheaper to launch a DIY speaker installation in your car without crossover.
+With this guide, you will find it more enriching and cheaper to complete a DIY speaker installation in your car without crossover.

 Step 1: Assemble The Right Materials